Chicana/o/x Studies

 Satisfies: a university graduation requirement–diversity.

-The purpose of this course is to study the political reality of Latinxs in the U.S.: a heterogeneous group made up largely of Mexican, Puerto Rican, Cuban American origin and other groups (Central and South Americans).
-This class examines the Latino population in terms of its orientation to the political system, its institutions, actors and their participation in the electoral process.
+Study of the political reality of Latinxs in the U.S.: a heterogeneous group made up largely of Mexican, Puerto Rican, Cuban American origin and other groups (Central and South Americans).
+Examines the Latino population in terms of its orientation to the political system, its institutions, actors, and their participation in the electoral process.

 CHST 325.
 SOCIAL CHANGE AND ACTIVISM THROUGH MEDIA.
 5 Credits.